acgass/react-task-list/README.md

 # Task List

-This project is really just a way for react.
+This project is really just a way for me to learn react.
+I decided to make a task list because I could easily come up with features that were straightforward and not overwhelming

 # Current Functionality